 People compete against eachother in order to survive.

 Both shows are basically "fight for your life" competitions where the contestants' actions are being recorded for a game show.
 Some contestants are just ordinary people being forced to fight, but there are also some "crazy killer" type people too.
-Deadman Wonderland involves people fighting with some cool blood powers in a prison carnival place, Btooom involves people fighting with some pretty cool types of explosives on a deserted tropical island.
-There are a lot of differences between the shows, but they both do give off a similar feel.
+Deadman Wonderland involves people fighting with cool blood powers in a prison/carnival, Btooom involves people fighting with pretty cool types of explosives on a deserted tropical island.
+There are a lot of differences between the shows but overall they do give off a similar feel.

 Both have people picked out to participate in a game of survival.